RishiRamraj/The-Rules-of-Investment/README.rst

 #.
 The secret of sound investment is a large margin of safety.
 #.
 A margin of safety does not guarantee profit; it protects from loss.
 #.
 This too shall pass.
 #.
-Those who do not remember the past are condemned to repeat it.
-#.
-Excess enthusiasm invariably leads to disaster.
-#.
-Foresight has no value if others expect the same thing.
-#.
 The fool confuses effort for knowledge.
 #.
-If you look at data long enough, patterns will emerge.
-#.
-Never forecast the future by extrapolating the past.
-#.
-The future will always surprise you.
-#.
-Optimism and pessimism cause people to abandon history and principle.
-#.
-Risk is reduced if an excess is not paid for intrinsic worth.
-#.
-You and no one else, should check weather an adviser is trustworthy.
-#.
-Hindsight is forever 20/20, but foresight is blind.
-#.
-No one knows what the future will bring at home or abroad.
-#.
 Mathematics is prevalent where it is least reliable.
-#.
-Mathematicians often substitute theory for experience.
-#.
-Elaborate mathematics produce speculative conclusions.
-#.
-Those that predict the future depend on tomorrow's accuracy.
-#.
-Those that guard against the future depend on today's price.
-#.
-All estimates that differ from the past should be understated.
-#.
-Do not let anyone else run your business.
-#.
-Stay away from ventures where you have little to gain and much to lose.